uucidl/plus-one-minus-one/README.md

 Then type tundra or tundra2 at the top level, and run the program in the tundra-output/t2-output directory.
 It should pick up the data files found in dat/

+### Notes

+This demo was unique in its time for its use of the network to fetch images for instance using google images.
+This however is not working anymore as what the service returns has significantly changed.